Learn about the Winelands of South Africa and sample a variety of its wines as you visit the towns of Paarl, Stellenbosch and Franschhoek.

 From Nelson Mandela Gateway in the Victoria & Alfred Waterfront, guests will board a catamaran for the half-hour crossing to Robben Island.
 During this time a video will be shown on-board, explaining some of the history of Robben Island, from its early days as a place of exile for those indigenous and Muslim leaders who questioned first Dutch, then British Imperial rule, through to its use as a leper colony in the early 20th century, and then on to its most notorious phase as a prison under the apartheid regime, for both common-law and political prisoners.

-After arriving at the prison harbour, you board a bus with other passengers from the ferry and are taken on a tour of the island.
-Here you can see the village where the warders lived, the church and graveyard built during the island's time as a leper colony, the house where the Pan-African Congress leader, Robert Sobukwe, spent nine years in solitary confinement, and the lime quarry where prisoners such as Nelson Mandela did their hard-labour.
+After arriving at the prison harbor, you board a bus with other passengers from the ferry and are taken on a tour of the island.
+Here you can see the village where the warders lived, the church and graveyard built during the island's time as a leper colony, the house where the Pan-African Congress leader, Robert Sobukwe, spent nine years in solitary confinement, and the lime quarry where prisoners such as Nelson Mandela did their hard-labor.

 Around the island you may well see bontebok, springbok and eland, as well as fantastic views over the ocean back towards Table Mountain.